-First, I show that the time of construction of a monument marked a breaking point for African American out-migration patterns.
-To do so, I rely on a difference-in-differences specification that compares counties whose first monument was unveiled in peak construction years to those without a monument and find a stark reduction in the Black share of the population following construction.
+First, I showed that the time of construction of a monument marked a breaking point for African American out-migration patterns.
+To do so, I relied on a difference-in-differences specification that compares counties whose first monument was unveiled in peak construction years to those without a monument and found a stark reduction in the Black share of the population following construction.
 This result shows that the increase in racial hostility surrounding unveilings played a crucial role in fostering the Great Migration.

 Second, I shed light on the independent role of monuments, in isolation from other shortterm ideological or economic shocks, by exploiting an instrumental variable for the presence of a statue in a county.
-I exploited the high transportation cost for extremely heavy monuments and the existence of a quasi-monopolist producer of monuments in the South - the McNeel Marble Company, which started producing Confederate statues around 1905 - to predict what counties are more likely to erect a monument in peak construction years, based on the cost of transportation from the producer's county.
+I exploited the high transportation cost for extremely heavy monuments and the existence of a quasi-monopolist producer of monuments in the South-the McNeel Marble Company, which started producing Confederate statues around 1905-to predict what counties are more likely to erect a monument in peak construction years, based on their cost of transporting a monument from the producer.
 The IV regression shows a strong first stage for the years in which the firm operated and finds a large effect of the stock of statues on the decline of the African American population.

-Finally, I demonstrate that monuments continue to influence migration preferences to this day.
-To do so, I conduct an online experiment in which I present images of five hypothetical cities to each respondent and inquire about their willingness to relocate for a job offer to each of these cities and their reservation wage.
-I randomize the presence of images of Confederate monuments in the slideshow presenting each city to them.
+Finally, I demonstrated that monuments continue to influence migration preferences to this day.
+To do so, I conducted an online experiment in which I presented images of five cities to respondents and inquired about their willingness to relocate for a job offer and their reservation wage.
+I cross-randomized the presence of images of Confederate monuments in the slideshow presenting each city to them.
 The results reveal that the sight of a monument significantly reduces African Americans' propensity to migrate and raises their reservation wage.
-I also find a significant effect for southern whites, but the effect size is roughly half that observed for African Americans.
+I also found a significant effect for southern whites, but the effect size is roughly half that observed for African Americans.

 In terms of mechanisms, the findings align with theories proposing that public symbols serve as signals amplifying the salience of otherwise-hard-to-measure aspects of a location, such as the level of discrimination.
-I find no evidence indicating that the historical construction of monuments significantly altered newspapers' rhetoric in the long run, the prevalence of Confederate celebrations, or the activities of the Ku Klux Klan in the affected counties.
+I find no evidence indicating that the historical construction of monuments significantly altered newspapers' rhetoric, the prevalence of Confederate celebrations, or the activities of the Ku Klux Klan in the affected counties.
 Conversely, the results of the experiment suggest that monuments exert a short-term impact on migration decisions, aligning more closely with a signaling mechanism.

-These results have essential political implications for contexts marked by significant migration, particularly when it is concentrated within specific demographic groups.
-Publicly displayed divisive symbols can become important drivers of segregation, which in turn is an important determinant of inequality (Ananat 2011).
-Local governments interested in reducing segregation, attracting migrants or decreasing out-migration from their region should pay close attention to the symbols that shape their public spaces.
+These results have essential political implications for contexts marked by significant outmigration, particularly when it is concentrated within specific demographic groups.
+Local governments interested in attracting migrants or decreasing out-migration from their region should pay close attention to the symbols that shape their public spaces.
 Groups more inclined to migrate are likely to seriously consider these features when deciding where to settle.